Source: Cowboys hurt tackle Collins set to play

 Collins has started 36 straight games at right tackle and battled through back tightness late last season.
 Fleming made three starts for Smith last season.

-The Cowboys will also welcome back defensive lineman Tyron Crawford (hip) and wide receiver Michael Gallup (knee) after they missed the last two games with injuries.
-Gallup was the Cowboys' leading receiver in the first two games and has been able to practice the last two days.
+The Cowboys will also welcome back defensive lineman Tyrone Crawford (hip) and wide receiver Michael Gallup (knee) after they missed the past two games with injuries.
+Gallup was the Cowboys' leading receiver in the first two games and has been able to practice the past two days.
 Nose tackle Antwaun Woods could need another week to return from his sprained knee suffered in Week 2.